 The strategy aims to integrate objectives across agriculture, environmental conservation and social inclusion.
 The Unlocking Forest Finance project (UFF) works to aid this strategy through the development of business cases that support the transition to sustainable land use in Mato Grosso.
 These business cases are based on increasing the productivity of certain supply chains, strengthening conservation activities, and improving the livelihoods of the most vulnerable populations.

-An executive summary of the work carried out in Mato Grosso is available in Portuguese.
+The full report on the work carried out in Mato Grosso is available in Portuguese.
 The executive summary is available in both Portuguese and English.

 |FSL report on Mato Grosso_executive summary_ENGLISH.pdf.pdf||279.25 KB|